๐Ÿ“ฐLiterature of Journalism

 Why This Matters

-Understanding landmark libel cases isn't just about memorizing court names and dates—it's about grasping how American law balances two competing values: protecting individual reputations and preserving a free press.
+Understanding landmark libel cases isn't about memorizing court names and dates.
+It's about grasping how American law balances two competing values: protecting individual reputations and preserving a free press.
 These cases form the constitutional backbone of journalism, defining when reporters can be held liable for what they publish and establishing the standards that separate protected speech from actionable defamation.
 You're being tested on concepts like actual malice, public versus private figure distinctions, burden of proof, and the boundaries between fact and opinion.

 Each case on this list answered a specific legal question that journalists still navigate daily.
 When you study these decisions, focus on the legal standard each case established and how that standard applies differently depending on who's suing and what kind of speech is involved.
 Don't just memorize that New York Times v.
-Sullivan happened in 1964—know why the actual malice standard exists and how later cases refined, extended, or limited it.
+Sullivan happened in 1964.
+Know why the actual malice standard exists and how later cases refined, extended, or limited it.

 The Foundation: Establishing Actual Malice